Recent Highlights

 Previous/Occasional:

-- Publishers: Frederick Harris Music, Goose Lane, Harcourt Brace, HarperCollins, Irwin Law, LifeTree Media, Pearson Canada, Stoddart, Talonbooks, Thomson Nelson
+- Publishers: Frederick Harris Music, Goose Lane, Harcourt Brace, Inanna Publications, Irwin Law, LifeTree Media, Pearson Canada, Stoddart, Talonbooks, Thomson Nelson

 - Communications studios: bmir/Bryan Mills & Associates, gordongroup, The Works Design Communications (employee 1999–2004)

-- Organizations: The United Church of Canada, Communications Unit, General Council Office (employee 2004–2018); The Change Foundation; Children’s Aid Society of Toronto; Heritage Toronto
+- Organizations: The United Church of Canada, Communications Unit, General Council Office (employee 2004–2018); Art Canada Institute, Azrieli Foundation, The Change Foundation, Children’s Aid Society of Toronto, Heritage Toronto

 Education